Topic: Acadia Institute for Data Analytics

 November 21, 2017 at 6:00pm

 Seed is a documentary that follows an international group of programmer entrepreneurs at AngelHack: one of the most competitive global hackathons and digital business ideation competitions.
 Three minutes to pitch.
 One shot to fund their proposals.
+Seed is also a gathering of our Annapolis Valley startup community.
+The event will feature the diversity of associations, businesses, and individuals who comprise our digital tech startup community.
+An assembly of our entrepreneurial family.

 Forecasting: Using Machine Learning Techniques in Energy, Environment and Agriculture